 The Board has nominated Mr. Anderson for election as a director because of his more than 30 years of business experience, including years of experience as an operating executive, a financial executive, a chief financial officer and as a board member of major multinational public companies.
-In the Board's view Mr. Anderson possesses strategic planning, business, financial planning and operations expertise, including with respect to consumer products companies; corporate finance expertise; knowledge, expertise and perspective regarding financial reporting and accounting issues for complex multinational public company audit committees; experience from service on public company compensation, finance, and governance committees; expertise in corporate governance and board and committee best practices; and international business expertise.
+In the Board's view Mr. Anderson possesses strategic planning, business, financial planning and operations expertise, including with respect to consumer products companies; corporate finance expertise; knowledge, expertise and perspective regarding financial reporting and accounting issues for complex multinational public companies; experience from service on four public company audit committees; experience from service on public company compensation, finance, and governance committees; expertise in corporate governance and board and committee best practices; and international business expertise.